 Michigan Good Food Charter Shared Measurement Project

-The Michigan Good Food Charter Shared Measurement Project will build the case for assessing and communicating statewide food systems change in Michigan.
-In order to better understand the impacts of Good Food efforts throughout Michigan, this highly collaborative project will:
+The Michigan Good Food Charter Shared Measurement Project is building local and statewide capacity for assessing and communicating food systems change in Michigan.
+In order to better understand the impacts of Good Food efforts throughout Michigan, this highly collaborative project is:

-- Identify currently collected data that could also be used to measure progress toward Good Food Charter goals
+- Identifying existing data that could also be used to measure progress toward Good Food Charter goals

-- Determine overlap, strengths, and gaps in currently available data that could measure progress toward Charter goals
+- Determining overlap, strengths, and gaps in currently available data that could measure progress toward Charter goals

-- Identify what data is needed to indicate successes and difficulties
+- Identifying what additional data is needed to indicate successes and difficulties

-- Consider current and future capacity for data collection
+- Considering current and future capacity for data collection

-- Prioritize a short list of key indicators and data-sharing solutions
+- Prioritizing a short list of key indicators and data-sharing solutions

-- Establish consensus on which measures have the most value, and agree on common methodologies for data collection for each measure
+- Establishing consensus on which measures have the most value, and agree on common methodologies for data collection for each measure

-- Provide training and support as stakeholders pilot shared measures
+- Providing training and support as stakeholders pilot shared measures

-These shared metrics will help those participating in Michigan Good Food work in three key ways:
+These shared metrics will help those participating in Michigan Good Food work by:

 - Ensuring that efforts to measure Good Food Charter success are aligned